thomasverbeke/TTREX-WEBSERVER/README.md

 It reads from a socket; sends data to webclients using 2 frames

-runner frame which contains ID & Position
+1. runner frame which contains ID, % on Track, Latitude, Longitude, Speed, Rounds

-general info frame which contains other information (ranking,..)
+2. general info frame which contains other information (ranking,..)

-It uses the Atmosphere Framework to establish a cross-platform & browser websocket connection with it's webclients for low latency full duplex communication.
+It uses the Atmosphere Framework to establish a cross-platform & browser "websocket" connection with it's webclients for low latency full duplex communication.

 Web-interface is crossplatform SVG; it can animate collision detection.

+MAP
+===

+There is also a map application which can send the track coordinates to the Raspi

+API
+====

+There is also an API which uses REST webservices (and no websockets); this way other teams can tap into our datastream.
+No calls are made to the Raspi; instead persisted data is send back.

+host/ttrex/api/runner/ID

+returns "application/json"
+all stats of a runner with ID

+host/ttrex/api/stats

+return "application/json"
+ranking of all runners